• Home

 Why this matters

-Since 2023, almost all lower courts have followed the principle set by the Italian Supreme Court (Cassazione, Sezioni Unite 2022): the applicant must prove descent, while the Ministry must prove any interruption (such as naturalization during a child’s minority).
-If the Ministry doesn’t file a naturalization certificate, the court recognizes citizenship.
-And in most minor-age cases, the Ministry simply doesn’t provide this proof, which is why applicants usually win.
-Most Italian courts are currently approving applications related to the ‘minor issue’ despite the new guidelines.
+Since 2023, almost all lower courts have followed the principle established by the Italian Supreme Court (Cassazione, Sezioni Unite 2022).
+Specifically, the applicant must prove descent, while the Ministry must prove any interruption.
+In practice, if the Ministry does not file a naturalization certificate, the court recognizes citizenship.
+Therefore, in most minor-age cases, applicants prevail.

 Teenager in front of a blurred Positano